Submit an Abstract

 Only online submissions will be accepted for consideration.

-Submit abstracts from November 1 – December 15, 2023 (11:59 p.m.
+Abstracts may be submitted from September 30 – January 9, 2023 (11:59 p.m.
 ET).
-Submissions may be modified until the December 15 deadline.
-Decisions will be made in early February.
+Submissions may be modified until the January 9 deadline.
+Decisions will be provided in early February.

 SDSS uses a refereed approach to better align with the culture existing at many prestigious computer science and machine learning conferences and to prioritize diverse, high-impact work for extended talks.
 Presenters will also have the option of submitting their talk to the Journal of Data Science for peer review and possible publication.

-Abstracts not accepted for refereed talks may be considered for a lightning presentation.
+Abstracts that are not accepted for refereed talks will automatically be considered for a lightning presentation.

-Use one of the template options listed below for formatting your extended abstract submission:
+Use one of the templates below for formatting your extended abstract submission:

-- Overleaf project (check your PDF for spurious characters and fix them before submission)
+Please check your PDF for spurious characters and fix them before submission.

-Any references and figures should be included within the two pages and author names should be omitted.
+Any references and figures should be included within the two pages.

-For more information about this process, see the Amstat News article by SDSS 2024 Chair Amanda Koepke.
+For more information about this process, see the Amstat News article by SDSS 2023 chair, Emily Dodwell.

-Refereed presentations are up to 25 minutes in length, and registration will be required for all program participants.
+Refereed presentations will be up to 30 minutes in length, and registration will be required for all program participants.

 Lightning sessions are a “hybrid” of oral and e-poster sessions.
 Presenters in a lightning session will give a brief (3–4 minute) talk that acts as an “elevator pitch” for their e-poster presentation.
 The electronic poster (e-poster) presented at a later time also serves as an excellent teaching tool, allowing for direct and immediate feedback; broad exposure; and the ability to display extensive graphics, tables, and animations.
 An e-poster is like a traditional poster presentation but presented on a large computer screen.
 The ASA uses 42” LCD displays in the landscape position.